Gibostad

-The 0.41 km2 village has a population (2017) of 326 which gives the village a population density of 761 PD/km2.
+The 0.41 km2 village has a population (2023) of 312 and a population density of 761 PD/km2.

-For a long time, Gibostad was the administrative centre of the old municipality of Lenvik, but the administration was moved to Finnsnes during the 1960s, following the growth of that city.
-Gibostad is the largest village on northern Senja, located about midway between Botnhamn and Finnsnes, where the strait of Gisundet is narrowest.
+For a long time, Gibostad was the administrative centre of the old Lenvik Municipality, but the administration was moved to Finnsnes during the 1960s, following the growth of that town.
+Gibostad is the largest village on northern part of the island of Senja, located about midway between Botnhamn and Finnsnes, where the strait of Gisundet is narrowest.
 The village of Bjorelvnes and Lenvik Church lie directly across the strait from Gibostad.